jim-shaw-bluenote/jim-shaw-bluenote.github.io/research.md

 slug: /research
 ---

-I'm interested in a wide range of problems in computational genomics and data science.
-Genomics problems that I'm particularly fond of include assembly, haplotyping, and anything related to metagenomics.
-I also have a non-trivial interest in topological data analysis.
+I'm interested in a wide range of problems in computational genomics and data science from both a mathematical and applied point of view.
+Genomics problems that I'm particularly fond of include sequence alignment, haplotyping, and anything related to metagenomics.

 My [Google Scholar profile](https://scholar.google.com/citations?user=hNAwGS8AAAAJ&hl=en) also contains a list of my publications/pre-prints.